What is a Collection Agency Bond?

 How do I get a Collection Agency Bond?

 To get a Collection Agency Bond (also known as a payday loan bond, or payday lender bond), just click on the Apply Online image below.
 Choose your state and then the type of bond you need.
 Then email it to [email protected]

 A Guide to Collection Agency Surety Bonds

-A surety bond valued at $10,000, acting as a form of reimbursement, is required for all debt collection agencies operating in certain states, such as Texas.
+A surety bond valued at $10,000, acting as a form of reimbursement, is a required bond for all debt collection agencies operating in certain states, such as Texas.
 However, the bond amount varies for agencies operating in states like New York, New Jersey, and Arkansas.
 If the agency fails to follow the law of their operating state, victims seeking monetary damages could pursue the Guaranty Bond firm in a state law court.

 Lender Services Bond